Pegunigalsidase alfa

-Pegunigalsidase alfa is an experimental medication under investigation as an enzyme replacement therapy for the treatment of Fabry disease.
-It is a recombinant human α-galactosidase-A.
+Pegunigalsidase alfa, sold under the brand name Elfabrio, is an enzyme replacement therapy for the treatment of Fabry disease.
+It is a recombinant human α-galactosidase-A. It is a hydrolytic lysosomal neutral glycosphingolipid-specific enzyme.

 The most common side effects are infusion-related reactions, hypersensitivity and asthenia.

+Pegunigalsidase alfa was approved for medical use in both the European Union and the United States in May 2023.

+Medical uses

+Pegunigalsidase alfa is indicated for long-term enzyme replacement therapy in adults with a confirmed diagnosis of Fabry disease (deficiency of alpha-galactosidase).

 Society and culture

 Legal status

 On 23 February 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Elfabrio, intended for the treatment of Fabry disease.
 The applicant for this medicinal product is Chiesi Farmaceutici S.p.A.
+Elfabrio was approved for medical use in the European Union in May 2023.